Electoral Backgrounder: Influencing votes

 After the polling:

-26. Anyone who is aware of a breach (or possible breach) of ss 325A, 326 or 327 is encouraged to notify the AEC.
+33. Anyone who is aware of a breach (or possible breach) of ss 325A, 326 or 327 (or the Referendum Act equivalents) is encouraged to notify the AEC.
 The complainant should provide as much information as possible to enable assessment of the alleged breach.
 Evidence from which the AEC can make a formal assessment of its compliance with the law should accompany complaints.
+Where any of these provisions appear to have been contravened, the AEC may refer the matter to the AFP for investigation, and a brief of evidence may be referred to the CDPP for advice.
+In line with the Prosecution Policy of the Commonwealth, the CDPP then decides whether the alleged offender should be prosecuted.

-d) Election petition
+c) Election petition (election only)

-28. To bring an allegation of illegal practice before the Court, it is necessary for an elector to file a petition with the High Court Registry within 40 days of the return of the writ for the election.
-An elector can only dispute the election in which he or she was enrolled to vote, that is, a petitioner cannot dispute the entire federal election but just the particular House of Representatives division or Senate state or territory election allegedly affected.
+39. To bring an allegation of illegal practice before the Court, it is necessary for an elector to file a petition with the High Court Registry within 40 days of the return of the writ for the election.
+An elector can only dispute the election in which they were enrolled to vote, that is, a petitioner cannot dispute the entire federal election but just the particular House of Representatives division or Senate state or territory election allegedly affected.
 The petition must set out the facts relied on to dispute the election, provide the particulars of any allegations made, and be signed by witnesses.
-The requirements in the Act for what information must be set out in a petition are stringent and potential petitioners are advised to seek legal advice before lodging a petition.
+The requirements in the Electoral Act for what information must be set out in a petition are stringent and potential petitioners are advised to seek legal advice before lodging a petition.
 There are statutory fees and charges involved in petition proceedings, however these charges, and any costs orders, may be waived in certain circumstances in the public interest.

-29. The Court of Disputed Returns is empowered to, amongst other things, declare a person who was returned as elected not duly elected, declare any election absolutely void, and to dismiss or uphold the petition in whole or in part.
+40. The Court of Disputed Returns is empowered to, amongst other things, declare a person who was returned as elected not duly elected, declare any election absolutely void, and to dismiss or uphold the petition in whole or in part.

-31. If the Court of Disputed Returns finds that a successful candidate has committed, or attempted to commit, bribery or undue influence, the court must void the election of the candidate.
+42. If the Court of Disputed Returns finds that a successful candidate has committed, or attempted to commit, bribery or undue influence, the court must void the election of the candidate.
 The court will not void the election of a candidate if the illegal practice was committed by someone other than the candidate without the candidate's knowledge or authority, or if the illegal practice was not bribery, corruption or attempted bribery or corruption, unless the court is satisfied that the result of the election was affected and that it would be just for the candidate to be declared not duly elected or that the election should be declared void.

-32. Where the Court of Disputed Returns finds that any person has committed an illegal practice, the court must report this finding to the relevant Minister.
+43. Where the Court of Disputed Returns finds that any person has committed an illegal practice, the court must report this finding to the relevant Minister.
 The person who committed the illegal practice may still be prosecuted whether or not the illegal practice affected the results of the election.

 Suggestions for further reading

-40. The Commonwealth Electoral Act 1918 is available on the Australian Government’s Federal Register of Legislation.
+44. The Commonwealth Electoral Act 1918 is available on the Australian Government’s Federal Register of Legislation.
 AEC Parliamentary submissions relating to electoral law can be accessed through the AEC website.

-41. AEC Parliamentary submissions and JSCEM reports can be accessed through the AEC website and the JSCEM website.
+45. AEC Parliamentary submissions and JSCEM reports can be accessed through the AEC website and the JSCEM website.

-42. Relevant court decisions may be accessed through public libraries or the Australasian Legal Information Institute website, including the cases referred to above:
+46. Relevant court decisions may be accessed through public libraries or the Australasian Legal Information Institute website, including the cases referred to above:

-• Re Cusack (1988) 60 ALJR 302
+• Re Cusack (1985) 60 ALJR 302

 • Hudson v Entsch (2005) FCA 460.